Lamden/contracting-docs/docs/quickstart/submit.md

 ## Context

-As you create more advanced smart contracts, you'll need a way to know who is sending the transaction or calling a function.
+As you create more advanced smart contracts, you'll need a way to know who is sending the transaction or calling a method.
 This is where context comes into play. `ctx.caller` is a variable that is available in all smart contracts on default.
-It tells you who is calling the function.
+It tells you who is calling the method.

-`ctx.caller` changes to 'whoever' is calling the current function.
-Therefore, if a smart contract calls a function on another smart contract, the name of the caller is changed. `ctx.caller` is now the name of the calling smart contract while the function is executing. `ctx.caller` changes back when the scope is returned.
+`ctx.caller` changes to 'whoever' is calling the current method.
+Therefore, if a smart contract calls a method on another smart contract, the name of the caller is changed. `ctx.caller` is now the name of the calling smart contract while the method is executing. `ctx.caller` changes back when the scope is returned.

 ```python
 def token():